UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-Therefore, both Statement II and Statement III are correct and both of them explain Statement I.
+Thus, both Statement II and Statement III are correct, and together they explain why Statement I is true.

 QUESTION 8